androidstarters/generator-android-architecture/README.md

-  todo-mvp-loaders - Based on todo-mvp, fetches data using Loaders. todo-mvp-databinding - Based on todo-mvp, uses the Data Binding Library. todo-mvp-clean - Based on todo-mvp, uses concepts from Clean Architecture. todo-mvp-dagger - Based on todo-mvp, uses Dagger2 for Dependency Injection todo-mvp-contentproviders - Based on todo-mvp-loaders, fetches data using Loaders and uses Content Providers
+  todo-mvp-loaders - Based on todo-mvp, fetches data using Loaders. todo-mvp-databinding - Based on todo-mvp, uses the Data Binding Library. todo-mvp-clean - Based on todo-mvp, uses concepts from Clean Architecture. todo-mvp-dagger - Based on todo-mvp, uses Dagger2 for Dependency Injection. todo-mvp-rxjava - Based on todo-mvp, uses RxJava for concurrency and data layer abstraction. todo-mvp-contentproviders - Based on todo-mvp-loaders, fetches data using Loaders and uses Content Providers.
 ```

 ## Getting To Know Yeoman